Proto-Balto-Slavic language

 Proto-Balto-Slavic (PBS or PBSl) is a reconstructed proto-language descending from Proto-Indo-European (PIE).
 From Proto-Balto-Slavic, the later Balto-Slavic languages are thought to have developed, composed of the Baltic and Slavic sub-branches, and including modern Latvian, Lithuanian, Polish, Russian and Serbo-Croatian, among others.

 Like most other proto-languages, it is not attested by any surviving texts but has been reconstructed using the comparative method.
 There are several isoglosses that Baltic and Slavic languages share in phonology, morphology and accentology, which represent common innovations from Proto-Indo-European times and can be chronologically arranged.

+Dating

+According to linguist Tijmen Pronk, the period of Balto-Slavic linguistic unity may have extended for as long as 1,500 years, from the earliest post-Proto-Indo-European stages to the early 2nd millennium BC, after which the Baltic and Slavic branches developed independently.
+He considers it plausible to associate Proto-Balto-Slavic with the early phases of the Middle Dnieper culture (ca. 2500–1800 BC).

+Pronk further observes that, during the Proto-Balto-Slavic period (3rd millennium BCE), no substantial period of shared innovations with either Germanic or Indo-Iranian can be established, suggesting that Proto-Balto-Slavic speakers had already become geographically separated from the ancestors of those groups following the breakup of Proto-Indo-European.
+Linguist Frederik Kortlandt also argues that the substantial body of shared vocabulary between Germanic and Balto-Slavic languages consists largely of borrowings that postdate the Baltic–Slavic split and appear to date to the early Middle Ages.
+On this basis, he maintains that Germanic and Proto-Balto-Slavic cannot have formed contiguous Indo-European dialects.

 Phonology

 Consonants

 Proto-Indo-European voiced aspirated stops lost their aspiration in Proto-Balto-Slavic.
 Stops were no longer distinguished between fortis and aspirated but were voiceless and voiced.
-However, several new palatal (postalveolar) consonants had developed: *ś and *ź from earlier palatovelar plosives and *š from *s as a result of the Ruki sound law.
+However, several new palatal consonants had developed: *ś and *ź from earlier palatovelar plosives and *š from *s as a result of the ruki sound law.